janklimo/klimo.io/content/posts/unsplash-seeds.md

 Careful observer will notice that this is not your typical structure of `seeds.rb`.
 In an effort to make our seeds more maintainable, we've broken it down into modules.

-Every module has a single responsibility that is responsible for seeding just one type of records.
+Every module has a single responsibility for seeding just one type of records.
 We keep these under `db/seeds/*.rb`.

 This allows for a wonderfully clean `seeds.rb` file 🎉